VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 # One command to find missing translations in Laravel application

-An Laravel artisan command to list all your untranslated words.
+Laravel artisan command to list all your untranslated words.

 ## Prerequisites